Older person's bus pass

 Lost or stolen bus pass

-If your pass is lost or stolen, please contact us as soon as possible.
+If your bus pass has been lost or stolen, please contact us promptly to request a replacement.

 - telephone: 0300 126 7000